Attendance

 General Principles

-• Promote, celebrate and reward good attendance.
+• Promote, celebrate, and reward good attendance.

 • Report periodically on attendance to the governing body.

-Parents/Carers are informed about:
+Parents and carers are informed about:

 • What constitutes authorised and unauthorised absence.

-Recording attendance
+Recording Attendance

-• Present;
+• Present.

-• Attending an approved educational activity;
+• Attending an approved educational activity.

-• Absent; or,
+• Absent; or

 • Unable to attend due to exceptional circumstances.

-The Academy follows up any absences to:
+The academy follows up on absences to:

-• Ascertain the reason;
+• Ascertain the reason.

 Holidays in Term Time